shigapov/ReproResearch/README.md

 * To examine GitHub's role in the lifecycle of research data management and collaboration
 * To explore how GitHub facilitates data sharing, version tracking, and reproducibility of results in research
 * To describe best practices for organizing data repositories and leveraging GitHub Actions for automating workflows

+**Project deliverables**
+* A [GitHub repository](https://github.com/shigapov/ReproResearch) structured according to the best practices in research data management
+* An [automatic workflow](https://github.com/shigapov/ReproResearch/blob/main/.github/workflows/reproducibility-check.yml) using [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for processing raw data, saving it, and making commit and push
+* A [project website](https://shigapov.github.io/ReproResearch/) using the [Minimal Jekyll theme with GitHub Pages](https://github.com/pages-themes/minimal) deployed via GitHub Actions
+* A [project wiki](https://github.com/shigapov/ReproResearch/wiki) using GitHub Wiki (it needs seperate cloning)
+* An open [Kanban board](https://github.com/users/shigapov/projects/1) for project management
+* Slides for the talk "GitHub for research (data)" in pptx- and pdf-formats archived at Zenodo

 ## Table of contents